stackbuilders/railblazer/README.md

 This will return a string like `mysql2` without a trailing newline (for easier inclusion in other scripts).
 The program will raise an error if exactly one adapter is not found.
 It currently only works with applications that use the mysql, mysql2, or postgres (pg) adapters.

-# build
+# blaze

-`build` is a shell script that can be used by Jenkins.
+`blaze` is a shell script that can be used by Jenkins.
 It assumes that for your build you don't want to run migrations, and that instead we should just drop the test db, re-create it, and load the schema.rb file.

 It also does the following, which we find useful in our CI builds: